Remember these? Oh, how I loved these as a kid.

 To make this project, you will need:

-icing bags (I prefer the disposable KopyKake brand) and round tips (optional)
+- icing bags (NOT Wilton brand, those burst at the seam) and round tips (optional)

 1) First, make up a batch of royal icing.
 I always use meringue powder, available at any craft store, and follow the recipe on the can.
 So much easier than separating all those eggs perfectly!
 Meringue powder is available at any craft store or cake decorating store.